ucsdlib/win2018-gps-r/newproject.md

 1. Once you create a project above you should be in the project folder and the following will work
 2. In RStudio far lower right pane, select 'Files'
 2. Click 'New Folder' and name 'data'
-3. In the console, run (without the >)
+3. In the console, paste and enter (without the >)
 > download.file('https://raw.githubusercontent.com/resbaz/r-novice-gapminder-files/master/data/gapminder-FiveYearData.csv', 'data/gapminder-FiveYearData.csv')
-4. This will download and place a gapminderFiveYearData.csv inside the data folder
+4. This will download and place a gapminderFiveYearData.csv inside the data folder.
+Browse to the data/ folder to confirm that it worked.

-## With Screenshots
+## Instructions With Screenshots

 1. Open RStudio and go to `File>New Project>New Project` in the top menu